markmnl/fmsg/SPECIFICATION.md

 An example TXT record listing fmsg hosts for `_fmsg.example.com`:
 ```
 _fmsg.example.com.
-IN   TXT   "fmsg" "fmsg1.example.com" "fmsg2.example.com" "fmsg3.example.com"
+IN   TXT   "fmsg1.example.com" "fmsg2.example.com" "fmsg3.example.com"
 ```

-When multiple fmsg hosts are returned in the `TXT` then connection to the host from the sender should be tried in the order they appear.
+When multiple fmsg hosts are returned in the `TXT` then connection to the host from the sender SHOULD be tried in the order they appear.

-If the `_fmsg` subdomain does not exist the recipients domain should be tried directly instead.
+If the `_fmsg` subdomain does not exist the recipients root domain SHOULD be tried directly instead.

-### Host Resolution Considerations

-Various alternatives for listing a domain's fmsg hosts were considered before arriving at the above method.
-Such alternatives that were considered are listed here for academic purposes only.

-* Using `MX` records which was orginally meant for listing mail servers agnostic of protocol, combined with a Well Known Service `WKS` record, would have been favourable.
-Unfortunatly use of `WKS` is deprecated and `MX` is assumed for SMTP as of writing.
-* Only using `TXT` record on recipient's domain instead of the `_fmsg` subdomain.
-All TXT records are retrieved on DNS query of a domain which could well contain other `TXT` records that would be superflouous.

-## Security Considerations